Py-Lambdas/py-lambda-design/README.md

 # Py-Lambdas Design Guidelines

 ## Logo
-The Python logo is a trademark of the Python Software Foundation.
+"Python" and the Python logos are trademarks or registered trademarks of the Python Software Foundation.
 The Py-Lambdas Python User Group makes use of a derived logo with primary colors: (#BD1A23, #1D222C).

 <img src="./logos/circle_logo.svg" width="72">